 Throughout the history of Yoshinkan Aikido, many prestigious people have visited Honbu Dojo.
 These have included Mike Tyson, the past US Senator Robert Kennedy with his Wife in 1962, Prince and Princess Hitachinomiya in 1965, and Princess Alexandra in 1965.
-The current Crown Prince also visited in 1987 spending a long time meeting with Shioda Gozo Kancho privately and observing a special demonstration.
+The current Emperor also visited in 1987 spending a long time meeting with Shioda Gozo Kancho privately and observing a special demonstration.
 There have also been many other famous visitors from around world who have enjoyed viewing Yoshinkan demonstrations.

 Gozo Shioda Sensei was born in 1915.
 His farther, Dr. Seiichi Shioda was known as a famous doctor and a patriot.
 Gozo was his second son.

 When Gozo Shioda sensei was 18, he became a student of Morihei Ueshiba Sensei (O-Sensei), the Founder of Aikido.
 He spent 8 years with Ueshiba Sensei, dedicating his life to follow his Sensei and mastering Aikido.